Force67/equilibrium/docs/building.md

 # Prerequisites
 Ensure that clang format is installed on your machine and available via the global path.

-A build machine with >8GB RAM is *strongely* recommended.
+A build machine with >8GB RAM is *strongly* recommended.

 # First steps